Darren Johnson AM, Green Party Member of the London Assembly, reports from last week's Green Party conference in Brighton.

 Heading back to Brighton station it’s clear that we are a very long way from the dire state of affairs painted by David Aaronovitch.
 But it’s also clear we can’t be complacent.

 Does the Green Party need to get better at communicating to voters clearly and succinctly our core values?
 Yes, of course we do.
 A party colleague described the Green Party as continuing to perfect a complicated symphony rather than sounding a bugle call loudly and clearly.
 I think that’s fair comment.
 The Green Party needs to get as good at talking to environmentally aware, progressive voters in this country as UKIP are at talking to reactionary ones.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.